Gain the Skills Necessary to Pursue a Successful Career in Fashion Merchandising Management

 FMM-208: History of Fashion and Costume

 Fashion is another term for the costume of a time and place, an expression of a period with all of its passions, politics, attitudes and history.
-This course considers textiles, silhouettes, shapes, and design adaptations in light of the technological capacities of the time, the geographic environment, social structure, political systems and economic conditions around the glove and over time.
+This course considers textiles, silhouettes, shapes, and design adaptations in light of the technological capacities of the time, the geographic environment, social structure, political systems and economic conditions around the globe and over time.
 Students will gain an understanding of appreciation of how these underpin and influence contemporary fashion design and development.

 FMM-225: Merchandise Planning